 DO BEAR IN MIND to limit your daily alcohol intake to 2 glasses (men) and 1 glass (for women) says, American Heart Association due to the harmful effects of alcohol once gone overboard.

 Say NO to cheese and crackers

-Many are habituated to a predinner snack and it is difficult for them to cut them out for personal reasons whatever it may.
-If you are addicted to have a bit of crackers and cheese, realize that it comes with high saturated fat that are the primary culprits of raising the bad cholesterol.
+Many are habituated to a pre-dinner snack and it is difficult for them to cut them out for personal reasons whatever it may.
+If you are addicted to having a bit of cracker and cheese, realize that it comes with high saturated fat that are the primary culprits of raising the bad cholesterol.

 Go with few almonds or pistachios or edamame (the boiled baby soybeans) that is very much low in saturated fat and has shown to boost the HDL levels in the body.
 For those who are not aware Edamame is a common pre-appetizer in Japanese restaurants?
 One cup of edamame comes with 25 grams of soy protein that lowers the LDL (though the evidence is contradictory).
 Get frozen, dump in boiling water and drain after 5 minutes.
 This is as better as it gets.

 While tortilla chips have been considered as a healthy alternative to potato chips, isn’t it better to munch on a home-made snack that is less on calories and scrumptiously tasty as well?
 An air-popped popcorn has 80% less saturated fat than tortilla chips and twice the fiber.

 Both turkey and chicken have less saturated fat than red meat but they are not void entirely of cholesterol.
 So the best way to cut down on low-density lipoprotein is by consuming more fish that are low in fat and offer you a high amount of omega 3 fatty acids that are listed among the building blocks of your body.